jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

     `IAppendBlobAppendBlockOptions` parameter.
 The fourth argument `options`
     argument is ignored, and `options` got re-assigned to have value `aborterOrOptions || {}`.

-    Cons: mixing parameter types in this way might confuse users.

 ## Make `length`, `offset`, etc. parameters optional with reasonable default values

 **Before**: